 Our research team, the first in the Czech Republic specialised in climate law, covers International, European and Czech law.
 We concentrate especially on:

-- impacts of the consequences of climate change on human rights;
+- impacts of climate change on human rights;

 - development and current trends in climate litigation;